google/flutter-desktop-embedding/example/README.md

 build the GLFW Example project.

 The resulting binary will be in `bin\x64\$(Configuration)\GLFW Example\`.
-It currently uses relative paths so much be run from the `windows\` directory:
+It currently uses relative paths so must be run from the `windows\` directory:

 ```
 > ".\bin\x64\$(Configuration)\GLFW Example\GLFW Example.exe"